Aarti Mukherjee

-Aarti Mukherjee, also known as Aarti Mukherji or Arati Mukhopadhyay, is an Indian playback singer who has sung in Hindi films such as Geet Gata Chal (1975), Tapasya (1976), Manokamana, Masoom (1983) and Sooraj Mukhi (1992).
+Aarti Mukherjee, also known as Aarti Mukherji or Arati Mukhopadhyay (born 18 July 1943), is an Indian playback singer who has sung in Hindi films such as Geet Gata Chal (1975), Tapasya (1976), Manokamana, Masoom (1983), and Sooraj Mukhi (1992).

 Early life

-Mukherjee was born in Dhaka, Undivided India, to a Bengali family.
-Her family migrated to West Bengal, India.
-Her Bengali family had a rich cultural and musical heritage.
+Mukherjee was born in Kolkata, West Bengal, to a Bengali family with a rich cultural and musical heritage.
 She was introduced to music by her mother.
-She studied under Shri Susheel Banerjee, Ustaad Mohammed Sagiruddin Khan, Pandit Chinmoy Lahiri, Pandit Laxman Prasad Jaipurwale and Pandit Ramesh Nadkarni.
+She studied under Shri Susheel Banerjee, Ustaad Mohammed Sagiruddin Khan, Acharya Chinmoy Lahiri, Pandit Laxman Prasad Jaipurwale, and Pandit Ramesh Nadkarni.

+She was married to lyricist Subir Hazra, who also assisted Satyajit Ray after some years.
+Their marriage did not last long and they divorced later.

+5 years after the divorce, she remarried a Gujrati businessman from Munim family.
+She has a son named Soham Munim who is a talented Sitar player.

 Career

 In Bangla TV show Dadagiri she reflected on her early days.
 She stated that she sang on the All India Music Talent Programme in 1955 at age 14 or 15.
 She was trained in Indian Classical Music from a young age.
 She sang primarily for Bengali films.
 She won the music contest, "Metro-Murphy Contest" whose judges were music directors including Anil Biswas, Naushad, Vasant Desai and C. Ramchandra.
 This enabled her career as a playback singer.
 She got her first break in 1958 Hindi film Sahara, but the music of that film was limited.